JeffDeCola/RESTful-API-test/README.md

 ## UNIT TEST USING CONCOURSE CI

-To automate unit_testing a concourse ci pipeline is used.
+To automate unit_testing, a concourse ci pipeline is used.

 ![IMAGE - hello-go concourse ci piepline - IMAGE](docs/RESTful-API-test-pipeline.jpg)